 Problem: Criteria for a good problem: Yes No Does government have a responsibility to deal with it?
 2. Is the problem important to community and our class?
 3. Is there enough information to gather about the problem?
 4. Is it a problem that we might be able to solve?
-Problem: Criteria for a good problem: Yes No Does government have a responsibility to deal with it?
+Problem: Criteria for a good problem: Yes No Criteria for a good problem: 1.
+Does government have a responsibility to deal with it?
 Yes No Yes No Does government have a responsibility to deal with it?
 Yes No

-Problem: Criteria for a good problem: Yes No 1.
-Does government have a responsibility to deal with it?
+Problem: l v T., Criteria for a good problem: Yes No Does government have a responsibility to deal with it?
 2. Is the problem important to community and our class?
 3. Is there enough information to gather about the problem?
-4. Is it a problem that we might be able to solve?

-Problem: Criteria for a good problem: Yes No Does government have a responsibility to deal with it?
+4. Is it a problem that we might be able to solve? - Problem: Criteria for a good problem: Yes No Does government have a responsibility to deal with it?
 2. Is the problem important to community and our class?
 3. Is there enough information to gather about the problem?
 4. Is it a problem that we might be able to solve?

-Project Citizen: Problem Presentation Checklist
+Community Action Projects: Problem Presentation Checklist

-Your Task: Your group's task is to convince the class that your problem is the one we should choose for Project Citizen.
+Your Task: Your group's task is to convince the class that your problem is the one we should choose for a Community Action Project.